foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

 # sacred geometry

-sacred geometry
-the fractals in your eyes reflect a vast infinity when my mind wanders spirals I think of the curve of your spine the freckles on your face emulate the constellations
+the fractals in your eyes reflect a vast infinity the constellations emulate all the freckles of your face no patterns describe you, no shape can contain all your being sacred geometry sacred geometry

-the rise and fall of your chest is god's own metronome sacred geometry
+when my mind wanders spirals I think of the curve of your spine the rise and the fall of your chest is god's own metronome sacred geometry